 Capital assets are recorded at cost on the date acquired or at acquisition value on the date donated.
 WOU capitalizes equipment with unit costs of \$5 thousand or more and an estimated useful life of greater than one year.
+WOU will also capitalize alike assets when individually the assets are below the threshold defined above, but when considered in aggregate are in excess of 1 percent of the total approved University budget for the year under audit.
 WOU capitalizes real property expenditures that increase the functionality and/or extend the useful life of the real property if total expenditures meet or exceed \$50 thousand, depending on the type of real property.

 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 20 to 50 years for buildings, 15 to 20 years for infrastructure and land improvements, 10 years for library books and 3 to 15 years for equipment.
 Amortization terms of intangible assets vary depending on the factors relating to the specific asset.
 Depreciation is not applied to land, museum collections, works of art or historical treasures, or library special collections.
 Right to use leased assets are recognized at the lease commencement date and represent WOU's right to use an underlying asset for the lease term.
 Right to use leased assets are measured at the initial value of the lease liability plus any payments made to the lessor before commencement of the lease term, less any lease incentives received from the lessor at or before the commencement of the lease term, plus any initial direct costs necessary to place the lease asset into service.
 Right to use leased assets are amortized over the shorter of the lease term or useful life of the underlying asset using the same method amortizing the debt.
-The amortization period varies from 6 to 11 years.
+The amortization period varies from 5 to 10 years.

 Right to use subscription IT assets are recognized at the subscription commencement date and represent WOU's right to use the underlying IT asset for the subscription term.
-Right to use subscription IT assets are measured at the initial value of the subscription liability plus any payments made to the vendor at the commencement of the subscription term, less any subscription incentives received from the vendor at or before the commencement of the subscription asset into service.
+Right to use subscription IT assets are measured at the initial value of the subscription liability plus any payments made to the vendor at the commencement of the subscription term, less any subscription incentives received from the vendor at or before the commencement of the subscription term, plus any capitalizable initial implementation costs necessary to place the subscription asset into service.
 Right to use subscription IT assets are amortized over the shorter of the subscription term or useful life of the underlying asset using the same method amortizing the debt.
-The amortization period varies from 2 to 3 years.
+The amortization periods vary from 1 to 4 years.